A thrill and a delight to have you with us, Rush Limboy at the EIB Network.

 That's what it is.

-All these young kids vomiting everything they have about themselves, want to be loved, want to be loved by everybody.
+All these young kids vomiting everything they have about themselves want to be loved, want to be loved by everybody.

-So caring about what other people think is in some cases, it's the most important thing animating people's lives.
+So caring about what other people think is, in some cases, it's the most important thing animating people's lives.

-I'm just telling you, when it overtakes a political party and supplants their principles and uh ideological belief system and so forth, then you have problems.
+I'm just telling you, when it overtakes a political party and supplants their principles and ideological belief system and so forth, then you have problems.

-Anyway, Nelly, I'm glad you call.
+Anyway, Nellie, I'm glad you called.

 I appreciate it.